My First Country Music Club Experience

 I remember the first few times, standing on stage with four other musos.
 People from the club would come up on stage and say.
 "It's in G." and that was that!!
 My first attempt at improvised 'jamming'.
 I nearly had kittens when they turned around and said "Fiddle solo!" or "Turnaround" smiling and pointing at me.
 Well those were horrifying yet challenging and exciting first days.
 People were so lovely and encouraging.
-I met some really neat folk, including, Gary Cooke, Ricky Waters, Sally Burgess, Dave Reid, Ron and Meryl Nichols, and Jeannine Beatie, Noel Parlane, and Kylie Austin had just started singing on stage at the age of eight or nine.
+I met some really neat folk, including, the late Gary Cooke, the late Ricky Waters, Sally Burgess, Dave Reid, Ron and Meryl Nichols, and Jeannine Beatie, Noel Parlane, and Kylie Austin had just started singing on stage at the age of eight or nine.

 1992 - Beau Luke and Duke - Cask and Cleaver

 Myself, David Reid, and Pat Olsen played many a night at the Cask and Cleaver, as "Beau, Luke and Duke."
 My very first 'paid' band work.
 We decided to enter the Auckland Country Music Awards in 1993.
 We asked Jeannine Beatie to join us, and that year, we one the Best Vocal Group, plus the Overall Runner-up with the Eagles song, "Seven Bridges Road" - That was cool!!.

-I met some amazing people that year. pivotal relationships formed.
-People who've stayed good friends ever since.
+I met some amazing people that year.
+Pivotal relationships formed.
+People who've been good friends ever since.
 I even remember meeting Maria Scott for the first time in the toilets at the Auckland Town Hall.
 She looked gorgeous, (as she always does) and was so friendly, she made me feel really good, as I was feeling very nervous.
-She gave me a waistcoat to put on, and that was the day I walked down the road before the actual awards and saw a hat in the shop window.
+She gave me a waistcoat to put on, and that was the day I walked down the road, a couple of hours before the actual awards began, and saw a hat in the shop window.
 It was cool, because it wasn't a typical 'Country' hat.
 It had a point of difference.
-I tried it on, bought it and pretty much haven't taken it off since.
-That was the night that changed my life.
+I tried it on, bought it and pretty much haven't taken it off since, and that was the night that pretty much changed my life.

 1992 I also met Sel Nash.
-Who of course, later became the Rhythm Guitarist and Lead Vocalist in our "Southern Cross Band." that went on to play together for many years.
+Who of course, later became the Rhythm Guitarist and Lead Vocalist in our "Southern Cross Band." that went on to play together for 24 years.

 1993 - The Boot Scootin' Boogie Band

-The Line Up: Dave Reid: Vocals and Rhythm Guitar, Ross Simms joined us on Electric bass.
-Pat Olsen: Electric Lead Guitar and Vocalist, was becoming a very busy dad, left the band, Dave Reid changed our name to 'The Boot Scootin' Boogie Band'. and a new chapter began.
+The Line Up: Dave Reid: Vocals and Rhythm Guitar, the late Ross Simms joined us on Electric bass.
+Pat Olsen: Electric Lead Guitar and Vocalist.
+He left for family reasons, so Dave Reid changed our name to 'The Boot Scootin' Boogie Band'. and a new chapter began.

-Line dancing and just begun to take off in New Zealand, and was becoming increasingly popular by now, so a line dancing country band was just what Auckland Country Music Scene needed.
+Line dancing and just begun to take off in New Zealand, and was becoming increasingly popular, so a 'line dancing' country band was just what the Auckland Country Music Scene needed.

 1994 - 2017 The Southern Cross Band

-The Line Up: Sel Nash: Vocal and Rhythm Guitar, Rob Galley: Electric Guitar, Malcom: Drums, Keith McIntyre: Electric Bass, Jeannine Beatie: Lead Vocalist, Marian Burns: Harmony and Electric Fiddle.
+The Line Up: Sel Nash: Vocal and Rhythm Guitar, Rob Galley: Electric Guitar, Malcolm: Drums, Keith McIntyre: Electric Bass, Jeannine Beatie: Lead Vocalist, Marian Burns: Vocal Harmony and Electric Fiddle.
 The core of the band stayed together, Jeannine, Sel, Keith and myself, and over the years we had a few different drummers including: John Scott, Mike Abbott, Bruce King, Malcolm... and a few different Lead Guitarists including: Rob Galley, Peter Bayliss, Reggie Thompson,

-The last Line up was: Sel Nash: Vocal and Rhythm Guitar, Peter Bayliss: Electric Guitar, Bruce King: Drums, Keith McIntyre: Electric Bass, Jeannine Beatie: Lead Vocalist, Marian Burns: Hamony and Electric Fiddle
+The final Line up was: Sel Nash: Vocal and Rhythm Guitar, Peter Bayliss: Electric Guitar, Bruce King: Drums, Keith McIntyre: Electric Bass, Jeannine Beatie: Lead Vocalist, Marian Burns: Harmony and Electric Fiddle

 1995 - The McSweeney Brothers